WHO53/docs.droidian.org/content/faq/_index.md

 <br><br>

 <div class="white-text">
     <h3>Why does Droidian use the Android kernel?
-Why not mainline Linux kernel?</h3>
+Why not utilize the mainline Linux kernel?</h3>
     <p>We rely on the Android Linux kernel and drivers to make all of the functionality provided by Android drivers work.</p>
 </div>
 <br><br>

 <div class="white-text">
     <h3>Can I run Android applications in Droidian?</h3>
     <p>Yes, Waydroid can provide a pretty much complete Android experience.
+You can read more about Waydroid <a href="https://docs.droidian.org/info/android-apps/">here</a></p>
 </div>
 <br><br>